UgayNobu/SDA101_02240369/Practical7_HTML_Styling_Form/Reflection.md

 Challenges Faced and Overcoming Them
 I struggled a bit with getting the form elements, like the radio buttons and dropdowns, to align properly.
 It looked messy at first (see the screenshot).
 To fix this, I used CSS to adjust the margins and padding, which helped align the fields better.
 Another challenge was making sure the fields only accepted the correct data types, but I solved this by using the right input types (like email and date).

-(c) Clarity & Coherence

-I tried to keep my reflection clear and straightforward, explaining the main concepts, what I learned, and the challenges I faced in a logical way.